 Little Waves Coffee Roasters

 Little Waves Coffee Roasters was founded in 2010 by co-owners Areli Barrera Grodski and Leon Grodski Barrera, with the roastery established in 2017.
-With 40 full-time and part-time employees, the company operates a roasting facility and three cafes in Durham, North Carolina.
-Little Waves roasted a total of 41,053 pounds over the past year, and is on track to roast 52,364 pounds this year.
+With 34 full-time and part-time employees, the company operates a roasting facility and three cafes in Durham, North Carolina.
+Little Waves roasted over 58,000 pounds in the past year.

 The company, according to its Roaster of the Year application, is “an impact-driven group of thinkers, dreamers, and doers who delight in the enduring power of coffee as a shared experience.
 By making small, determined reverberations through sourcing, roasting, and brewing, we add our open-hearted energy to the tides that reveal and uphold the beauty of coffee and life.”

-A Latina co-owned and women-forward company, Little Waves is composed of people of different cultures, genders, languages, faiths, and beliefs, who operate with a focus on quality and service.
+A Latina majority-owned and women-forward company, Little Waves is composed of people of different cultures, genders, languages, faiths and beliefs, who operate with a focus on quality and service.